 The other option is to focus and recompose.
 How?
 Simple.
 Point the center AF point at your subject.
 Half-press the shutter button till you lock focus.
 Then, still half-pressing the shutter button, you RECOMPOSE your shot so that the subject is back at the right place (on the lower right corner of the frame) and once you’re happy with the composition, you complete the shot by pressing the shutter button completely.
 Job done.
 As the focus was locked on the subject, and continued to be locked as you recomposed the shot, the final photograph should have your subject in focus, and in the exact place you wanted it to be in the first place.
 Brilliant, right?
 Yeah.
 You probably know of this technique already, but I had to mention it here.
 I use it very often

 Why do some people avoid this technique?
 Well, in theory, it doesn’t sound like it would be too accurate.
 Why?
 Because when you first point the camera at the subject (using the center AF point) and lock focus, the camera locks focus to that particular distance.
 It detects the camera-to-subject distance, and tells the lens to focus there.
-However, when you recompose your shot, the camera-to-subject distance marginally changes, meaning that when you take your final shot, the camera is not focused exactly on the subject any more – it is still focused at the original distance – meaning that, technically, the focus would be slightly off in your final image.
+However, when you recompose your shot, the camera-to-subject distance marginally changes, meaning that when you take your final shot, the camera is not focused exactly on the subject any more – it is still focused at the original distance – which means that, technically, the focus would be slightly off in your final image.
 Yes, it is a very marginal change in distance, but it sounds like it could be enough to affect accuracy, right?

 Well, that’s up to you to decide.
 You can be like many others, and take this theory as it is and believe it.
 Or you could believe the rest of us, people who’ve tested this theory repeatedly, in many different situations, and found this error to be absolutely negligible.
 Really